-Makita's liabilities with interest include borrowings and lease obligations, which are financed principally at fixed interest rates.
+Makita's liabilities with interest include borrowings and lease liabilities, partial borrowings are financed at variable interest rates.
+Although, we consider that the change of the market interest rate has a minor impact on Makita's profit or loss because all borrowings are short-term.
 Accordingly, the matter of interest rate risks is immaterial for Makita.